-Women Anglers of Minnesota (WAM) was founded in 1977 by Sybil Smith, Sue Gynild, Bev Bollifer, Phyllis Larson, Leslie Norman, Kay Hedlund, and Ariel Hale.
-While fishing the 7th Annual Muskie's, Inc. Tournament in 1977, the group's founding mothers pondered whether there were more women out there like them -- women who liked to fish and wanted to learn more about fishing and how to steward the environment to ensure fishing for future generations.
+Women Anglers of Minnesota was founded in 1977 by Sybil Smith, Sue Gynild, Bev Bollefer, Phyllis Larson, Leslie Norman, Kay Hedlund, and Ariel Hale.
+While fishing the 7th Annual Muskie's, Inc. tournament, the group's founding mothers pondered whether there were more women out there like them -- women who liked to fish and wanted to learn more about fishing and how to steward the environment to ensure fishing for future generations.

-The formation of the group stemmed from this group of women who wanted to create a peer group for women to fish and gather together.
+The formation of WAM stemmed from these women who wanted to create a peer group for women to fish and gather together.
 The club was formed with the purpose to educate, empower, and support women learning the sport of angling.
-Since the formation of this organization, women have joined and supported the mission to teach other women and children how to fish and to further cement the future of fishing in the state of Minnesota.
+Since the inception of WAM, women have joined and supported the mission to teach other women and children how to fish and to further cement the future of fishing in the state of Minnesota.

 Sybil Smith - WAM's First President